Cincinnati Street Connecting Railway

-At the railroad’s eastern terminus, there were three connections:3
+At the CSC’s eastern terminus, there were three connections: 3

-- The L&N via the Newport & Cincinnati Ohio Bridge bridge.
+- The L&N via the Newport & Cincinnati Bridge.

-- The Panhandle Station, where it connected with terminal trackage that once served as the center of the 1881 PRR passenger station on Pearl Street.
-It also connected with industrial trackage on Eggleston Avenue, to the Cincinnati, Lebanon & Northern’s Court Street station, and other industries.
+- The Panhandle Station, where it connected with terminal trackage that served as the center of the circa 1881 PRR passenger depot on Pearl Street.
+It also connected with industrial tracks on Eggleston Avenue and to Cincinnati, Lebanon & Northern Railroad’s Court Street passenger station.

-In 1933, the Cincinnati Union Terminal opened, and the PRR stopped interchanging Pullmans via the CSC Ry.1 The line continued to be operated by the Penn Central, PRR’s successor, in 1968.
-In 1976, with the beginning of Conrail, the Detroit, Toledo & Ironton (DT&I) gained trackage rights to access Southern Railway’s Gest Street yard.
-The City of Cincinnati began pushing for the abandonment of the CSC Ry. at this time,1 due to redevelopment of the riverfront that included the Riverfront Stadium and Sawyer Point.2
+The PRR stopped interchanging its passenger cars via the CSC after Union Terminal opened in 1933.
+1 The CSC continued to be operated by the Penn Central, PRR’s successor, in 1968.
+In 1976, with the formation of Conrail, the Detroit, Toledo & Ironton Railroad (DT&I) gained trackage rights to access Southern Railway’s Gest Street yard.